 Advocacy

-Indigenous-led initiatives and programs that work to advocate for change within institutional and governmental bodies that respond to the 94 Calls for Action and or 231 Calls for Justice (such as, Child Welfare, Education, Health, Justice and Legal System)
+Indigenous-led initiatives and programs that work to advocate for change within institutional and governmental bodies that respond to the 94 Calls for Action and or 231 Calls for Justice.

 Applicant Eligibility